adama-wzr/adama-wzr.github.io/_pages/about.md

 Here are broad long-term research objectives:

 2. Unified physics platform based on the FVM for generating large machine learning datasets.
-2. Computational framework for heat management material microstructure optimization with all modes of heat transfer.
+2. Computational framework for thermal management material microstructure optimization with all modes of heat transfer.
+2. Similar framework for bulk ionic diffusion (with advection).
 2.

 A data-driven personal website